 Clorox bleach can be harmful to humans if ingested or inhaled, or if it stays on the skin for too long.
-According to the EPA's Materials Data Safety Sheet, if Clorox makes prolonged contact with the skin, such as when using disinfectant wipes, it can cause skin irritation.
-If you swallow bleach or it gets into your eyes, it can cause serious symptoms, including nausea and vomiting, and temporary blindness.
+If Clorox makes prolonged contact with the skin, such as when using disinfectant wipes, it can cause skin irritation.
+If you swallow bleach or it gets into your eyes, it can cause serious symptoms, including nausea and vomiting and temporary blindness.

 When mixed with other chemicals, such as ammonia, vinegar, acids or other cleaners containing chlorine, Clorox produces hazardous gases that can be harmful or even fatal.
 Clorox should only be diluted with water, according to the specific instructions on the bottle.

-Removing Dye from Fabric
+Removing Dye From Fabric

 Clorox Safety Tips

 Never use bleach without diluting it, and let surfaces dry completely before allowing children and pets near them.
 Use Clorox in a well-ventilated area, and wear a mask if you will be using bleach for an extended period of time or if you are sensitive to the fumes.
 To quickly clear the Clorox fumes from cleaning, add a fan to a nearby window to pull the air out of the room.